-Start your adventure in Beijing and begin to tick off all of the sights on your Chinese bucket list, all the while tucking in to delicious local snacks.
+Start your guided tour in Beijing and begin to tick off all of the sights on your Chinese bucket list, all the while tucking in to delicious local snacks.

 Widely considered to be the greatest archaeological find of the 20th Century, the Terracotta Warriors of Xi'an were designed to protect Emperor Shihuang into the afterlife.
 Nearly 2000 years after his death, the site is still steeped in superstition.